MAKROFREEK/UniLoot/README.md

 UniLoot provides **unique, per-player loot for all generated containers**, regardless of other plugins, loot tables, or structures.
 No more shared chests, no more conflicts — every player gets their own loot.

 This is my first plugin of this scale, built to solve frustrations I had with other loot plugins.
 I wanted something lightweight, reliable, and fully compatible with anything else you throw at your server.
 (Yes, I used AI to help build it.)
+Stores data in a SQLite database so operations is super light weight robust & efficient.

 # WARNING